dbashford/textract/README.md

 * XLS, XLSX, XLSB, XLSM, ODS
 * PPTX
 * PNG, JPG, GIF
-* Markdown
 * DXF
 * `application/javascript`
 * All `text/*` mime-types.

 In almost all cases above, what textract cares about is the mime type.
 So `.html` and `.htm`, both possessing the same mime type, will be extracted.
 Other extensions that share mime types with those above should also extract successfully.
 For example, `application/vnd.ms-excel` is the mime type for `.xls`, but also for 5 other mime types.

-Does textract not extract from files of the type you need?
-Add an issue or submit a pull request.
-It's super easy to add an extractor for a new mime type.
+_Does textract not extract from files of the type you need?_  Add an issue or submit a pull request.
+It many cases textract is already capable, it is just not paying attention to the mime type you may be interested in.

 ## Install